mattermost/docs/source/overview/product.rst

 - **Security** - Keep vital communications, including access to mobile and desktop apps, behind your firewall.
 Deploy using `dozens of security features <https://docs.mattermost.com/overview/security.html>`_ vetted by top security researchers.
 Data stays on servers you control, encrypted using keys you control.

 - **Configurability** - Adapt your deployment to your needs, preferences, and existing systems.
-The open source Mattermost platform enables advanced whitelabelling and customization with complete access to RESTful server APIs, drivers, webhooks and hundreds of 3rd party extensions.
+The open source Mattermost platform enables advanced white labelling and customization with complete access to RESTful server APIs, drivers, webhooks and hundreds of 3rd party extensions.

 - **Scalability** - Grow from dozens of users to tens of thousands on the same platform.
 Built on a high performance, single-tenant infrastructure, Mattermost E20 offers cluster-based high availability deployments with horizontal scaling and advanced performance monitoring.